 Not to mention, I hated making money for other people.

-There was a time in my career in the financial world where I made $1 million for my company over a very short period.
+There was a time in my career in the financial world when I made $1 million for my company over a very short period.

 I was on cloud nine.
 I marched into my boss’s office and asked for a tiny $5,000 raise.